Witse

 Witse is a Dutch language crime drama produced by Belgian broadcaster VRT and broadcast on their één channel.
 It is also shown on BVN.
-It was first broadcast in 2004 and was popular enough to run for nine seasons, with the final one airing in 2012.
+It was first broadcast in 2004 and ran for nine seasons, with the final one airing in 2012.
 It starred Hubert Damen as the eponymous Witse, a driven inspector in the Belgian federal police based in Halle.
 It was one of the most popular Flemish television programmes with some 1.6 million viewers.